 Articles

-England flatter to deceive Posted about 12 years ago
+England flatter to deceive Posted over 12 years ago

 After three away wins in the Six Nations against sides who would be flattered by the term mediocrity, Stuart Lancaster is about to be knighted and the current squad are full of oak-limbed yeomen who make you proud to be English.
 The reaction to the victory in Paris would be beyond belief if it were not so utterly predictable.